-Before you buy a new artificial Christmas tree, we urge you to think critically about the size that you want.
+Before you buy a new artificial Christmas tree, think critically about the size that you want.
 Today’s trees run the gamut in terms of height and width.
 The dimensions you choose should reflect your personal taste and the amount of dedicated space you have for a tree.

 The tree height you choose will likely correlate with the height of your home’s ceiling.
 Eight- to ten-foot ceilings are the norm for most homes, but some people have vaulted or cathedral ceilings that extend much higher.

 If you wish, you can measure the height of your ceiling before making a purchase.
 When calculating the numbers, take the height of your tree topper into account a well.
 Experts recommend that you allow for a foot or more of empty space between the top of your tree and the ceiling.

 When in doubt, a 6’ tree generally fits most homes.